giladghgh/lexical-locuming-locomotive/README.md

 # Gilad's Thesaurus Engine
-### My attempt at a (nonsensical) synonym replacement programme.
+### My attempt at a (nonsensical) synonym replacement program.

-Or the Lexical Locuming Locomotive, as it likes to call itself.
+Or the *Lexical Locuming Locomotive*, as it likes to call itself.